 2. RPG village theme

-Best for: Safe-zone exploration BGM
+Best for: safe-zone and town exploration

 Peaceful village theme, 95 BPM, G major, soft acoustic guitar, gentle flute, warm strings, slow shaker, cozy fantasy village atmosphere, no vocals